tallcyberguy/First-Project/README.md

 # Cyber Security HomeLab-Project
 My aim is to imitate as a red teamer and detect as a blue teamer.That's the reason for this project.
 I used vmwarepro to set-up my homelab.

-Homelab includes:
+Homelab includes:[
-  1 Kali Linux
+   Kali Linux
-  2 WinServer 2019
+   WinServer 2019
-  3 WinClient
+   WinClient
-  4 Security Onion
+   Security Onion
-  5 Metasploitable
+   Metasploitable
-  6 Firewall (Pfsense)
+   Firewall (Pfsense)
+   Active Directory
+   Group policies etc
+]